bernatferragut/FutureWeb-blog/_posts/24-11-16-VR-Interaction-Part5.md

 > We have seen so far:

 1. GAZE ( In/Out/Trigger )
-2. AUTOWALK ‘?’
+2. AUTOWALK ( Stopping OnTilt )

 > We take a look to:

 3. WAYPOINTS
-4. TELETPORT
+4. TELEPORT

 ### WAYPOINTS